A finance executive researches what is straight-line deprecation.

 The purchase price refers to the total cost of an asset.
 You can calculate an asset's purchase price by adding the following figures together:

 After you gather these figures, add them up to determine the total purchase price.
-Now it’s time to calculate the asset’s life span and salvage value.
+Then, it’s time to calculate the asset’s life span and salvage value.

 Step 2: Determine the asset’s life span and salvage value

 You can calculate the asset’s life span by determining the number of years it will remain useful.
-It’s possible to find this information on the product’s packaging, website or by speaking to a brand representative.
+This information is typically available on the product’s packaging, website, or by speaking to a brand representative.

 Next, you’ll estimate the cost of the salvage value by considering how much the product will be worth at the end of its useful life span.